opennorth/represent-reps/README.md

 [Represent](http://represent.opennorth.ca) is the open database of Canadian elected representatives and electoral districts.
 It provides a RESTful API to boundary, representative, and postcode resources.

 This repository provides an API to elected officials.
 It depends on [represent-boundaries](http://github.com/rhymeswithcycle/represent-boundaries).
-It expects source data to come from scrapers on [ScraperWiki](http://scraperwiki.com/).
+It expects source data to be available at a provided URL, formatted as a JSON array -- for example, from [ScraperWiki](http://scraperwiki.com/).

 The [represent-canada](http://github.com/opennorth/represent-canada) repository provides a full sample app.